Heart Failure: Taking Medicines Properly

 - Use tools like daily or weekly pill boxes to make taking your medicines simpler.

 Medicines don't cure heart failure.
 But they can relieve some symptoms and improve how well your heart works.
-They also can slow the rate at which your heart failure gets worse and reduce your risk of dying early.
+They also can slow the rate at which your heart failure gets worse, and they can reduce your risk of dying early.

 Several kinds of medicines may be used to treat heart failure: